johanhedin/sdrx/README.md

 [![CodeQL](https://github.com/johanhedin/sdrx/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/johanhedin/sdrx/actions/workflows/codeql-analysis.yml)

-`sdrx` is a software defined narrow band multi channel AM airband receiver that uses a RTL-SDR USB dongle as it's hardware part.
-It's main purpose is for experimenting with different SDR implementation aspects as translation, down sampling, filtering, demodulation, interaction between clock domains, threading, audio processing and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 34 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.
+`sdrx` is a software defined narrow band multi channel AM airband receiver that uses a R820T(2) based RTL-SDR USB dongle as it's hardware part.
+It's also a project for experimenting with different SDR implementation aspects as translation, down sampling, filtering, demodulation, interaction between clock domains, threading, audio processing and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 35 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.
 Audio is played using ALSA.

 A RTL-SDR Blog V3 dongle, https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles,
 is used for development.
-The program may be incompatible with other RTL dongles and less powerfull Raspberry Pi models.
+The program only support R820T(2) based dongles and may be incompatible with other RTL dongles and less powerfull Raspberry Pi models.
 YMMV.

 Support for Airspy R2 and Airspy Mini is being worked on.